tomcl/V2releases/README.md

 A friendly ARM assembler and simulator for educational use.

-Visual2 will run on Windows, OS-X and linux and is distributed as binaries
+Visual2 will run on Windows, OS-X and linux and is distributed as binaries.
+The total disk space requried is approximately 200MB.

 ## Getting Started